lqb2/blog/_posts/2019/2019-02-07-bfm-mudras.md

 and i'd found that the stares were much, much better than impeding my own progress. i had too much work to do here to slow myself down. there were another other forces working on that for me to make it any easier for them.

+---

+_note: this post is about mudras because i recently met elandria williams and she is the first black person i saw working with mudras in public. until i saw her doing some during a UFE training and then talking about it in front of the group later, i had never seen a black person working with that spiritual technology. so thanks, elandria, for unblocking me on that. 🙏🏾_

 <!-- hyperlink bank -->